Inflation (2025): Future Probes of Inflation

 Improved sensitivity to non-Gaussianities is also a priority.
 In addition to CMB measurements, future large-scale structure surveys will also have roles to play as probes into models of inflation, for which there are excellent prospects.
-Current surveys such as DESI may reach $\Delta f_{NL}\sim4$~\cite{Font-Ribera:2013rwa} comparable with the \textit{Planck} sensitivity.
-In the future, radio surveys such as SKA will measure large-scale structure out to redshift $z\sim3$~\cite{Maartens:2015mra}, initially through mapping the intensity of the neutral hydrogen 21-cm line, and eventually through radio galaxy surveys which will probe local-type non-Gaussianity to $f_{NL}\sim1$.
+Current surveys such as DESI may reach ${\rm \Delta} f_{\rm NL}\sim4$~\cite{Font-Ribera:2013rwa} comparable with the \textit{Planck} sensitivity.
+In the future, radio surveys such as SKA will measure large-scale structure out to redshift $z\sim3$\cite{Maartens:2015mra}, initially through mapping the intensity of the neutral hydrogen 21-cm line, and eventually through radio galaxy surveys that will probe local-type non-Gaussianity to $f_{\rm NL}\sim1$.

-Galaxy clustering using DESI and \textit{Euclid} satellite data could also constrain the running of the scalar tilt to a precision of $\Delta\alpha_s\approx0.0028$, a factor of 2 improvement on \textit{Planck} constraints, or a precision of $0.0016$ using LSST data~\cite{Font-Ribera:2013rwa}.
+Galaxy clustering using DESI and \textit{Euclid} satellite data could also constrain the running of the scalar tilt to a precision of ${\rm \Delta}\alpha_{\rm s}\approx0.0028$, a factor of 2 improvement on \textit{Planck} constraints, or a precision of $0.0016$ using Rubin-LSST data~\cite{Font-Ribera:2013rwa}.
+This might allow us to confirm, or refute, the prediction from the simplest inflationary models that running should be negative~\cite{Martin:2024nlo}.

-As an example of a proposed future satellite mission, \textit{SPHEREx}~\cite{Dore:2014cca} will use measurements of the galaxy power spectrum to target a measurement of the running of the scalar spectral index with a sensitivity $\Delta\alpha_s\sim 10^{-3}$ and local-type primordial non-Gaussianity, $\Delta f_{NL}\sim1$.
-Including information from the galaxy bispectrum one might reduce the measurement error on non-Gaussianity to $\Delta f_{NL}\sim0.2$, making it possible to distinguish between single-field slow-roll models and alternatives such as the curvaton scenario for the origin of structure, which generate $f_{NL}\sim1$.
+The satellite mission \textit{SPHEREx}~\cite{Dore:2014cca} will use measurements of the galaxy power spectrum to target an estimate of the running of the scalar spectral index with a sensitivity ${\rm \Delta}\alpha_{\rm s}\sim 10^{-3}$ and local-type primordial non-Gaussianity, ${\rm \Delta} f_{\rm NL}\sim1$.
+Including information from the galaxy bispectrum one might reduce the measurement error on non-Gaussianity to ${\rm \Delta} f_{\rm NL}\sim0.2$, making it possible to distinguish between single-field slow-roll models and alternatives such as the curvaton scenario for the origin of structure, which generate $f_{\rm NL}\sim1$.

 Finally we note that future gravitational wave experiments such as the Laser Interferometer Space Antenna (LISA) will be sensitive to a stochastic gravitational wave background, including tensor perturbations produced during inflation or induced by large primordial density perturbations on small scales after inflation~\cite{LISACosmologyWorkingGroup:2022jok}, which could provide constraints on inflationary perturbations on smaller scales.